Methanogen: Physical description

+Ecology

-Methanogens play a vital ecological role in anaerobic environments of removing excess hydrogen and fermentation products that have been produced by other forms of anaerobic respiration.
+In anaerobic environments, methanogens play a vital ecological role, removing excess hydrogen and fermentation products that have been produced by other forms of anaerobic respiration.
 Methanogens typically thrive in environments in which all electron acceptors other than CO2 (such as oxygen, nitrate, ferric iron (Fe(III)), and sulfate) have been depleted.
+Such environments include wetlands and rice paddy soil, the digestive tracts of various animals (ruminants, arthropods, humans), wastewater treatment plants and landfills, deep-water oceanic sediments, and hydrothermal vents.
+Most of these environments are not categorized as extreme, and thus the methanogens inhabiting them are also not considered extremophiles.
+However, many well-studied methanogens are thermophiles such as Methanopyrus kandleri, Methanothermobacter marburgensis, Methanocaldococcus jannaschii.
+On the other hand, gut methanogens such as Methanobrevibacter smithii common in humans or Methanobrevibacter ruminantium omnipresent in ruminants are mesophiles.

+Methanogens in extreme environments

-In deep basaltic rocks near the mid-ocean ridges, they can obtain their hydrogen from the serpentinization reaction of olivine as observed in the hydrothermal field of Lost City.
+In deep basaltic rocks near the mid-ocean ridges, methanogens can obtain their hydrogen from the serpentinization reaction of olivine as observed in the hydrothermal field of Lost City.
 The thermal breakdown of water and water radiolysis are other possible sources of hydrogen.
 Methanogens are key agents of remineralization of organic carbon in continental margin sediments and other aquatic sediments with high rates of sedimentation and high sediment organic matter.
-Under the correct conditions of pressure and temperature, biogenic methane can accumulate in massive deposits of methane clathrates, which account for a significant fraction of organic carbon in continental margin sediments and represent a key reservoir of a potent greenhouse gas.
+Under the correct conditions of pressure and temperature, biogenic methane can accumulate in massive deposits of methane clathrates that account for a significant fraction of organic carbon in continental margin sediments and represent a key reservoir of a potent greenhouse gas.

 Methanogens have been found in several extreme environments on Earth – buried under kilometres of ice in Greenland and living in hot, dry desert soil.
-They are known to be the most common archaebacteria in deep subterranean habitats.
+They are known to be the most common archaea in deep subterranean habitats.
 Live microbes making methane were found in a glacial ice core sample retrieved from about three kilometres under Greenland by researchers from the University of California, Berkeley.
 They also found a constant metabolism able to repair macromolecular damage, at temperatures of 145 to –40 °C.

 Another study has also discovered methanogens in a harsh environment on Earth.
 Researchers studied dozens of soil and vapour samples from five different desert environments in Utah, Idaho and California in the United States, and in Canada and Chile.
 Of these, five soil samples and three vapour samples from the vicinity of the Mars Desert Research Station in Utah were found to have signs of viable methanogens.

 Some scientists have proposed that the presence of methane in the Martian atmosphere may be indicative of native methanogens on that planet.
 In June 2019, NASA's Curiosity rover detected methane, commonly generated by underground microbes such as methanogens, which signals possibility of life on Mars.

 Closely related to the methanogens are the anaerobic methane oxidizers, which utilize methane as a substrate in conjunction with the reduction of sulfate and nitrate.
-Most methanogens are autotrophic producers, but those that oxidize CH3COO− are classed as chemotroph instead.
+Most methanogens are autotrophic producers, but those that oxidize CH3COO− are classed as heterotrophs instead.